amalrkrishna/subway_time_prediction/README.md

     c. **Refresh Interval** – Update frequency for the map and the arrival times.
     d. **Inbound, Outbound filters** – filters the map based on the entry.

+## What did not work
+❌    Dense Neural Network - I believe LSTM networks would be a better fit for this problem.
+As I added more features, the accuracy of the network did improve but it kept reducing as I added more data points.
+I suspect the model might be overfitting.
+Networks like LSTM which can handle time series data much better, will be a better approach to this problem statement.
+❌     GLM - High RMSE shows that the model does not do well to predict the outliers.
+This is bad for the problem statement as we want to avoid the person missing the train.
+Due to this reason, I went against moving ahead with the GLM model.
+❌     Failed to get historical traffic information – Even though I made significant searches through the internet, I was not able to get historic traffic information for Boston.
+There was APIs for real-time traffic information though.
+One of the small steps to overcome this was to feed in distance from the location to the city center.
+As this distance increases, traffic should reduce.
+Still this is not an effective solution as traffic is one of the main factors that impact travel time of trains.
+❌    Failed to integrate Ashmont section of Red line.
+As the red line split into Ashmont and Braintree at JFK, it became difficult to manage both sequence of stops into the system.
+Braintree segment exists within the system, but Ashmont doesn’t.

 ## References
 [1] Dynamic Bus Arrival Time Prediction with Artificial Neural Networks, Journal of Transportation Engineering